 The Responsys SDK update for 19B includes additional features to support badge count for messages in the message center.
 Badging is enabled by default in the SDK.
 It is the responsibility of the app developer to reset the app's badge count on certain actions if required by the app.

-App developers must implement logic to clear the app's badge count before marketers can activate campaigns that increment the badge count for mobile apps.
+App developers must implement logic to clear the app's badge count before marketers can activate campaigns that alter the badge count for mobile apps.
 Otherwise your end users' apps will permanently display the Badge Count on the App Icon, resulting in a poor user experience for your app users.

 Configure the maximum badge count in the Mobile App Config console.
 See Configuring Message Centers for more information.